DECEMBER 2021 UPDATE

-Concrete by it’s nature is a porous material.
+Concrete, by nature, is a porous material.
 In fact, if you examine concrete under a microscope its appearance closely resembles the appearance of a kitchen sponge.
-For this reason, untreated concrete surfaces are especially prone to staining.
+For this reason, untreated concrete surfaces are prone to staining.

 How do I clean spills on a concrete floor?